netcur10s/htb-writeups/README.md

 # 🟢 Hack The Box Writeups

-A collection of writeups from machines and challenges completed on Hack The Box.
-Each writeup documents my methodology, tools used, and key defensive takeaways — written with a blue team mindset to reinforce SOC-relevant skills alongside the offensive techniques.

-## 📋 About This Repo

 These writeups are structured to go beyond just "how I got the flag" — each one includes detection opportunities and defensive lessons learned, reflecting the dual awareness required in SOC work.
 All machines are